josehpena/findYourCaterer/notes.md

 ## Pomodoro 1

 # Should return -1 when the budget sended is 0 and the number of person is 1.
 OK
-# Should return type 1 when the budget and people sended are 15 and 1 respectively
+# Should return type 1 when the budget and people sended are 15 and 1 respectively  OK

+## Pomodoro 2

-# Should return type 2 when the budget and people sended are 20 and 1 respectively
+# Should return type 2 when the budget and people sended are 20 and 1 respectively OK
+# Should return type 3 when the budget and people sended are 30 and 1 respectively